Thomson TO16

 The Thomson TO16 or Thomson TO16PC is a PC compatible personal computer introduced by French company Thomson SA in 1987, with prices ranging from 9000 to 16000 FF depending on the version.

 Prototype

 The original concept was a machine similar to the Macintosh.
 Based on this the Thomson TO16 prototype (codename Théodore) was built around a Motorola 68000 processor with an Intel 82716 graphics chipset.
 The operating system chosen was OS-9, a preemptive multitasking system similar to Unix.
-It also featured an integrated 20MB SCSI hard drive.
+It also featured an integrated 20 MB SCSI hard drive.

 Work on the prototype was carried on between 1985 and 1988, with five machines built.
 This concept was abandoned in favor of a PC compatible architecture, with the TO16 model designation being kept.